alevy/www/content/research.html.markdown

 Tock is a safe, multitasking operating system for memory constrained devices.
 Tock is written in Rust, a type-safe systems language with no runtime or garbage collector.
-Tock uses the Rust type system to enforce safety of components, called capsules, in a singlethreaded event-driven kernel.
+Tock uses the Rust type system to enforce safety of components, called capsules, in a single-threaded event-driven kernel.
 In addition, Tock uses remaining memory to support processes written in any language.
 To support safe event-driven code that responds to requests from processes, Tock introduces two new abstractions: memory containers and memory